MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-resources.md

 Once an app role is a resource of an access package:

 - When a user is assigned that access package, the user is added to that app role, if not already present.
+If the application requires attributes, the values of the attributes collected from the request will be written onto the user.
 - When a user's access package assignment expires, their access is removed from the application, unless they have an assignment to another access package that includes that app role.
+If the application requires attributes, those attributes will be removed from the user.

 Here are some considerations when selecting an application: